Entra device join types — Entra ID Joined, Registered, Hybrid Join (comparison)

 - Microsoft Intune (or an MDM service with equivalent features) is required for MDM enrollment, compliance state reporting, Autopilot provisioning, and device configuration profiles.

-- Enterprise suites (EMS, Microsoft 365 E3/E5) commonly bundle Azure AD Premium and Intune — validate specific feature access against your tenant licenses.
+- Enterprise suites such as EMS or Microsoft 365 E3/E5 commonly bundle Entra ID Premium and Intune, but it is still worth validating feature availability against your actual tenant licenses.

 Technical limitations & important considerations